-6. Trial: August 31, 2009 at 9:00 a.m.
+8. Trial: August 20, 2012 at 9:00 a.m.

-Trial shall be to the court.
-The parties estimate that this case will take one day to try.
+Trial shall be to a jury of seven and shall be bifurcated.
+The parties estimate that this case will take three to four days to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.
-The court shall try the issues of liability and damages without bifurcation.
-A copy of this court's procedural order for non-jury cases is attached.

 This case will be tried in an electronically equipped courtroom and the parties shall present their evidence using this equipment.
 Counsel shall ensure the compatibility of any of their personal equipment with the court's system prior to the final pretrial conference or shall forfeit their right to use any personal equipment that is not compatible with the court's system.

-7. Reporting Obligation of Corporate Parties.
+9. Reporting Obligation of Corporate Parties.